 Atm card w/ lowest fees: If you’re American your best bet is to get the Charles Schwab checking account as their atm card refunds all atm fees.
 For non-American citizens like me, the options are limited but make sure that you have an atm card that enabled internationally and has the lowest fees as it might always be easy to get an atm card with no fees.

 Credit Card w/ best reward system: If you have a little exposure to travel hacking you will know about airlines points/ miles and know how valuable the right credit card is.
-If you don’t here’s a good read about the best travel rewards credit cards for Americans.

 The electronics you need are going to vary a lot based on the type of trip you take, if you are a digital nomad like me who works while traveling or a full-time photographer, your electronic section will look a whole lot different from mine, however, let’s break down the basic necessities.